dahlstro/data-workbench.en/help/home/c-dataset-const-proc/dwb-gdpr.md

 >[!Note]
 >
 >For other data sources, your organization will be responsible for cleaning up challenged visitor IDs from other log sources, such as the CRM, POS, IVR, and other raw data sources.
-Custom-scoped services packages will be available to provide support for organizations by _providing a full replacement set of files for each data source_ or other custom options.
+Custom-scoped services packages will be available to provide support for organizations by _providing a full replacement set of files for each data source_ -- ongoing service retainers are required to support/maintain.

 ## Upgrading DWB for GDPR Implementation